ali1234/rpi-ramdisk/README.md

 ## Booting

-The build produces a boot directory for each environment.
-For example `boot-raspbian/`.
-This directory contains everything needed to boot the respective environment on any model of Raspberry Pi.
+The build produces a boot/ directory containing everything needed to boot.

-For each boot directory a boot zip is also created.
-For example `boot-raspbian.zip`.
-This is just a zipped version of the boot directory.
+A boot.zip is also created.
+This is just a zipped copy of the boot directory.

 ### SD Card